« Previous Page

 Disorders that are included in this class are:

 Until recently, people were diagnosed with one of the types of ASD.
 For example, a person was diagnosed with Asperger's syndrome.
 Now, the diagnosis of ASD is used, and the severity of the condition is noted.
+The diagnosis of ASD typically occurs during childhood, but an adult can be diagnosed with ASD.

 Some children do not meet the diagnostic criteria for an autism spectrum disorder (ASD) but still may have developmental and behavioral problems that are similar to those found in ASDs.
 These problems include abnormal sensitivities and unusual behavioral responses to certain situations.
 In these cases, a diagnosis of unspecified neurodevelopmental disorder may be used.